Billie Melman

 Billie Melman (בילי מלמן) is professor of history at Tel Aviv University, Henri Glasberg Chair in European Studies, a member of the Israel Academy of Sciences and Humanities, and a fellow of the Royal Historical Society.
+In 2026, she received the Israel Prize for General History.

 Melman specializes in British social and cultural history and in history of empires, and has written extensively on colonialism and culture, cultures of history and on gender history and historiography.
-Most recently,in a book published in 2020; Melman wrote on the rediscovery of Near Eastern antiquity in the 20th century.
+Most recently, in a book published in 2020; Melman wrote on the rediscovery of Near Eastern antiquity in the 20th century.